philthornley/remarkable-gestures-jekyll-netlify-cms/_posts/2020-04-20-how-to-use-design-thinking.md

 description: What is design thinking and how do I do it?
 ---

-For a while design thinking puzzled me, it was around 2015, there seemed to be wave of agencies promoting Design Thinking as a capability and I'd read lots of articles describing the methodology of understanding users and their problems, ideating potential solutions to solve the problems, creating lowfi prototypes, testing the prototypes with users to get feedback.
+For a while design thinking puzzled me, it was around 2014, there seemed to be wave of agencies promoting Design Thinking as a 'new' capability and I'd read lots of articles describing; the methodology of understanding users and their problems, ideating potential solutions to solve the problems, creating lowfi prototypes, testing the prototypes with users to get feedback.
 Reading this I'd wonder "but I'm already doing this, what's missing?".
 I was already using Design Thinking but without the label.

+## Origins of Design Thinking

-Design thinking has been around a lot longer than 2015, people have been using Design Thinking and it's human centered design practices it's practice since the 1970s but the term Design Thinking is often credited to David Kelly and Tim Brown of IDEO fame who coined the term in the 1990s.
+Design thinking has been around a lot longer than 2014, people have been using Design Thinking and it's human centered design practices it's practice since the 1970s but the term Design Thinking is often credited to David Kelly and Tim Brown of IDEO fame who coined the term in the 1990s.

+## What is deisng Thinking?

-Design Thinking is an approach and methodology, it's a hands on and user centric way of solving problems.
+Design Thinking is an approach and methodology, put simply, **it's a hands on and user centric way of solving problems**.

-Design thinking is not linear.
+Design thinking is not linear, it's iterative and can be circular.
 You may find out things later in the process, that you didn't know at the beginning, so you repeat or jump back to another part of the process.

-Design thinking is not fixed. there are plenty
-It maps perfectly to the double diamond

-It's an iterative process, all about gaining a better understanding of the user and their problem
+Design thinking lowers risk as it has a test and learn processes

+It's all about understanding more about your users and their needs.
+The more you know about your users and their needs, the better decisions you'll make about your product or service to solve the users problem and meet their needs.

-An important principle of Design Thinking is Co-designing - to solve problems we need to involve a mix of talents and the end users
+An important principle of Design thinking is co-designing - to solve problems we need to involve a mix of talents and the end users.

-It lowers risk as it has a test and learn processes
+## How do I use design thinking?

+Let's look at the key steps and phases of applying design thinking...

-Step 1 - Understand
+## Step 1 - Understand

-You start by trying to understand the problem you are trying to solve and emphasising with the users, this may be done by research, going out to observe and talk to users
+You start by trying to understand the problem you are trying to solve and emphasising with the users, this may be done by research, go out to observe and talk to users

+Find out what their needs are, what problems are they trying to solve?

-What works well is equally important
+Find out what works well is equally important

 You also want to talk people who have knowledge in this area.